aletc1/redux-scaffolding/README.md

 ### Sagas

-Sagas in `redux-scaffolding` are very basic.
+Sagas in `redux-scaffolding-ts` are very basic.
 If you need strong sagas, please use [redux-saga](https://github.com/redux-saga/redux-saga).

 Sagas help to manage side effects (like loading data asynchronoulsy) but also can become a *Process Manager* in big business transactions or workflows.